-This area, as shown on the Proposals Map, is identified as a strategic site for housing (in the region of 3,150 dwellings, 2,200 of which to be constructed in the plan period to 2026); employment land uses (B2 and B8 uses: 38 50 hectares in the plan period); two local centres, comprising retail, service, employment and community uses; and associated green, transport and other infrastructure.
+This area, as shown on the Proposals Map, is identified as a strategic site for housing (in the region of 3,150 dwellings; employment land uses (B2 and B8 uses: 50 hectares); two local centres, comprising retail, service, employment and community uses; and associated green, transport and other infrastructure.
 The distribution of proposed uses is indicatively illustrated on Figure 5 - Land South of Newark.

-- 1. Development to be undertaken in 4-phases to be accompanied by appropriate provision of approximately 750 dwellings each, with each phase being substantially completed and key infrastructure and facilities in place before the commencement of the next phase of house building starts, and also in accordance with the timing of the completion of the Southern Link Road and other highway improvements which will be influenced by the detailed Transport Assessment for the site; - 2.
-Seeking to achieve A average density levels of 30-50 dwellings per hectare in line with PPS 3, with higher levels in areas of greatest accessibility in and adjacent to the local centres; - 3.
+- 1. Development to be undertaken in phases to be accompanied by appropriate provision of infrastructure and facilities and also in accordance with the timing of the completion of the Southern Link Road and other highway improvements which will be influenced by the detailed Transport Assessment for the site; - 2.
+Seeking to achieve average density levels of 30-50 dwellings per hectare, with higher levels in areas of greatest accessibility in and adjacent to the local centres; - 3.
 Affordable housing will be provided in line with the Core Policy 1; - 4.
-Incorporation of sustainable development principles and sustainable construction methods in line with the Homes and Communities Agency's recommended level in the Code for Sustainable Homes and in line with the provisions of Core Policy 9; - 4.
 The development will respect and integrate the alignment of the Southern Link Road (Newark Area Policy 4) which crosses the site;